Collagen Secrets You Need To Know

 While many people take collagen supplements to address aesthetic problems caused by aging*, abnormal blood pressure is arguably one of the most serious problems caused by low levels of collagen.* It can have a very negative affect in the quality of your life if the proper treatment isn’t received.

 The American Heart Association states that low collagen levels are typically associated with low blood pressure.
-This means that patients can rectify low blood pressure problems with collagen supplements.
 However, patients should follow collagen therapies carefully under the supervision of a trained healthcare provider, as they could develop high blood pressure problems if not careful.
-The good news is that most healthcare providers know the right dosage for patients of any given body weight.
+The good news is that most healthcare providers know the right dosage for patients of any given body weight.*

-Type I, II & III Collagen may all be taken together for maximum benefit.
+Type I, II & III Collagen may all be taken together.*

 How to incorporate collagen into your diet

-Its high-bioavailability means that marine collagen is recognized as the most effective source of collagen for enhancing skin health.
-Look for supplements that are wild-caught fish to ensure a natural, sustainable source of this powerful food.
+Its high-bioavailability means that marine collagen can be recognized as an effective source of collagen for helping enhance skin health.* Look for supplements that are wild-caught fish to ensure a natural, sustainable source of this high quality food.*

-Lastly: medicinal, adaptogenic mushrooms like reishi, lion's mane, and cordyceps can help lower stress levels and they have another unexpected benefit: they contain proteoglycan, which supports collagen production.
+Lastly: medicinal, adaptogenic mushrooms like reishi, lion's mane, and cordyceps can help lower stress levels and they have another unexpected benefit: they contain proteoglycan, which might support collagen production.*